-Standard and effective date In March 2020, the FASB issued guidance, Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
-The optional amendments are effective for all entities as of March 12, 2020, through December 31, 2022.
-Description The guidance provides optional expedients and exceptions for applying GAAP to contracts and other transactions affected by reference rate reform.
+Standard and effective date Description Adoption status and financial statement impact In March 2020, the FASB issued Accounting Standards Update (ASU) 2020-04 "Reference Rate Reform, Topic 848."
+In January 2021, the FASB issued ASU 2021-01 further amending Topic 848.
+This guidance may be elected and applied prospectively over time from March 12, 2020, through December 31, 2022, as reference rate reform activities occur.
+The guidance provides optional expedients and exceptions for applying GAAP to contracts and other transactions affected by reference rate reform.
 The guidance simplifies the accounting evaluation of contract modifications that replace a reference rate affected by reference rate reform and contemporaneous modifications of other contract terms related to the replacement of the reference rate.
-Adoption status and financial statement impact We are currently evaluating the impact of this guidance on our financial condition, results of operations, cash flows, and financial statement disclosures.
-In June 2016, the FASB issued Accounting Standards Update (ASU) 2016-13 "Financial Instruments - Credit Losses."
+During March 2021, we adopted this standard.
+To date, the adoption of this standard has not had a material impact on our financial condition, results of operations, cash flows, and financial statement disclosures.
+In June 2016, the FASB issued ASU 2016-13 "Financial Instruments - Credit Losses."
 The guidance was originally effective for non-U.S. Securities Exchange Commission filers for our first quarter of 2021.
-In November 2019, the FASB issued ASU 2019-10 which amends the mandatory effective date for this guidance for certain institutions.
+In November 2019, the FASB issued ASU 2019-10 which amended the mandatory effective date for this guidance for certain institutions.
 We have determined we qualify for the deferral of the mandatory effective date.
 As a result of the change, the standard is effective for our first quarter of 2023 and early adoption is permitted.
 The guidance replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-Credit losses relating to available-for- sale securities would also be recorded through an allowance for credit losses.
+Credit losses relating to available-forsale securities would also be recorded through an allowance for credit losses.
 We expect to adopt the standard as of January 1, 2023.
-We are currently assessing the impact this guidance will have on our financial statements upon adoption, which will be impacted by the composition of our portfolio and asset quality at the adoption date, as well as economic conditions and forecasts at the time of adoption.
-We have reviewed the accounting standard, selected and substantially completed development and testing of our system, and are in the process of drafting disclosures.
-Significant implementation matters yet to be addressed include drafting of accounting policies and designing processes and controls.
-We are currently unable to estimate the impact on our financial statements.
+The development and validation of our model to estimate credit losses for our loan portfolio is substantially complete.
+Processes and internal controls related to the model and the estimation of credit losses for loans are currently being designed.
+We are in the process of drafting disclosures and accounting policies.
+The extent of the impact on our financial statements will depend on economic conditions, forecasts and the composition of our loan and investment portfolios at the time of adoption.